Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 To obtain the current STT state, the list of supported languages, and the current language:

--   Retrieve the current STT state by using the `CurrentState` property of the [Tizen.Uix.Stt.SttClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.
+-   Retrieve the current STT state by using the `CurrentState` property of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.

     The STT state is changed by various STT methods, and it is applied as a precondition for each method.

-    ```
+    ```csharp
     void GetState()
     {
         State current_state;